ravi-kumar7/documentation/docs/middleware/README.md

-# FinBox Lending Middleware
+# FinBox Embedded Lending SDK

-FinBox Lending Middleware lets platforms integrate **Lending-as-a-service**.
-FinBox lending middleware is a drop-in module which can add lending to any digital platform in **few lines of code**.
+FinBox Embedded Lending SDK lets platforms integrate **Lending-as-a-service**.
+It is a drop-in module which can add lending to any digital platform in **few lines of code**.
 It provides:
 - Customizable journey
 - Rich underwriting data
 - Integrations for Credit bureaus, KYC, Payments, E-NACH, E-Mandate and E-Sign